 Equanimity and building resilience

-I also explained how I’ve noticed that the women around me have so much anguish, resignation, exasperation, and anxiety masked in compulsive habits, even joy.
+I explained how I’ve noticed that the women around me have so much anguish, resignation, exasperation, and anxiety masked in compulsive habits, even joy.
 I’ve noticed that I’ve been a sponge for it and have absorbed this unwellness and made it my own.

 I live in a bubble.
 I do.
-I am possibly in the top 1%.
+I am possibly in the top 1% —- my privilege and comfort is beyond….. and I am not talking about money or material possessions.
+Money doesn’t mean anything to me anymore.

+Who am I?
 Who are we if not peacemakers?

 It feels like we, as a collective and I as an individual, are going through an amalgamation of unprecedented historical events.
 Sometimes, it feels like I want to hide under a rock, but I also want to be part of it—to be awake for it.
 Perhaps at this moment, we cannot bring to justice the criminals who rule our world, but it will happen because history has taught us that you can’t outrun justice.

-At Spirit Weavers, I joined a dialogue on climate distress, which focused on talking about our feelings rather than proposing solutions.
+Also at Spirit Weavers, I joined a dialogue on climate distress, which focused on talking about our feelings rather than proposing solutions.
 The closing meditation was about envisioning a regenerative Earth and body.

-knowing that there is kindred spirits out there, gentle, sensitive, visionaries, makes me feel at peace with what is + Patric and I have been living our best lives, summer is yet no over.
+Knowing that there is kindred spirits out there, gentle, sensitive, visionaries, makes me feel at peace with what is + Patric and I have been living our best lives, summer is yet no over.

 Below are many moments through these past two months of intense abundance and beautiful things in every corner. not winding down just yet…